About arc42

 User & Game Data

-Docker Named Volume (mongodb_data)
+Docker Named Volume (mongo_data)

 7.5.
 Network and Connectivity

-• Port 80: Web application entry point.
+• Port 80: Webapp entry point (React/Vite frontend).

-• Port 3000: Users REST API (used by Webapp and Bots).
+• Port 3000: Users REST API (consumed by webapp and external bots).

-• Port 27017: MongoDB — internal only, not exposed to the host.
+• Port 27017: MongoDB - exposed to the host in port 27017.

 8. Cross-cutting Concepts